joeysmithjrs/FractalTrader/README.md

 FractalTrader is developed to fill gaps in existing open-source trading frameworks, particularly in handling varied time scales and extensive asset portfolios without the need for complex workarounds.

+FractalTrader embraces a distinctive methodology by viewing financial time series as dynamic systems with fractal geometric traits.
+To complement this approach, it offers a comprehensive, custom toolkit designed to assist in the development of advanced technical indicators and strategies.
+Furthermore, FractalTrader features native support for conformal prediction, integrating with the MAPIE library to provide model-agnostic and distribution-agnostic prediction intervals.

 ## Key Features

 - **Unified Strategy Development**: Build strategies that are seamlessly applicable for both live trading and backtesting, ensuring consistency and efficiency in your trading approach.